Get help nowCall or Text 988

 Melody Beattie has one of my favorite gratitude quotes, “Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.”
 I challenge each of you to take a moment during the Thanksgiving holiday to pause for some reflection and acknowledge the gratitude you feel, and even more, practice that beyond the Thanksgiving holiday, and find peace for your “today.”
 I hope you all have a wonderful Thanksgiving!
 Please know we at the foundation are extremely grateful for all the support shown to us from the Omaha community.
 Thank you all!

-Julia received her J.D. from Creighton University in 2005, and her BS in Journalism from the University of Nebraska Omaha in 2002.
+Julia Hebenstreit is the Executive Director of The Kim Foundation.
+She received her J.D. from Creighton University in 2005, and her BS in Journalism from the University of Nebraska Omaha in 2002.
 She has been with The Kim Foundation since 2011, and prior to that worked for local non-profits doing development, strategic planning, communications and advancement.
 She has a passion for helping people and improving lives, and serves on the Executive Committee for Nebraska Association of Behavioral Health Organizations, as the 2015 Hill Day State Captain for the state of Nebraska, and as an active member of the Nebraska Suicide Prevention Coalition, the Early Childhood Mental Health Coalition, BHECN Advisory Committee, RESPECT Advisory Board, Connections Advisory Board and the Project Propel Planning Group.